Let’s start with the problem:

 Accept that you are flawed, prone to distractions and your motivation and willpower will fail you.

 The best hack at your disposal?
 Show up to “change inducing” environments and get out of your comfort zone (physically)!

 OK.
 Next step.

-Send this message to one person you already know and trust ton help you make changes to your life:
+Send this message to one person you already know and trust that they can help you make changes to your life:

 “Hey [first name].
 Can I be really frank and honest with you?
 I’m having one of those – ‘OMG I NEED TO MAKE CHANGES TO MY LIFE!’ moments.